DevOps-Represent/devopsgirls-bootcamp-br/2-1-ELB.md

 Additionally, you no longer need to specify SSH access - because all the configuration is done via your User Data.
 For your security group configuration, choose *Create a new security group* and specify the following:

- - Security Group:
-   Type: HTTP
+ -  Type: HTTP

-   Source: your ELB
+ - Source: your ELB

 ### 23.)
 Launch your instance and go to Load Balancers